georgetour/Entity-Framework/Chapter 3 SQL and Management Studio/README.md

 <p>
 To run a query you click Execute or Ctrl+e in a chosen highlighted script.
 To check if we have written correct the query we can click Parse.
 <img src="execute_query.jpg">
+To save queries/scripts as sql file you can click the blue diskette.
 </p>